common-voice/cv-datasheets/cv-corpus/sps/23.0-2025-09-05/final/en/br.md

 <!-- {{RECOMMENDED_POSTPROCESSING_DESCRIPTION}} -->
 <!-- @ OPTIONAL @ -->
 <!-- What should people do before they use the data, for example Unicode normalisation or normalisation of extralinguistic tags -->
+In Breton, c'h is considered to be a letter.
+To avoid confusion with the final apostrophe (U+2019 RIGHT SINGLE QUOTATION MARK), you can use the character U+02BC MODIFIER LETTER APOSTROPHE for natural language processing purposes.

+c'h : U+0063 LATIN SMALL LETTER C  U+02BC MODIFIER LETTER APOSTROPHE  U+0068 LATIN SMALL LETTER H

 ### Fields
 Each row of a `tsv` file represents a single audio clip, and contains the following information: